Slicer/SlicerLanguagePacks/DevelopersManual.md

   );
 ```

-Translate such multiline strings using one `tr()` function like this to allow translators to translate complete senetences:
+Translate such multiline strings using one `tr()` function like this to allow translators to translate complete sentences:

 ```
 QString help = tr(